ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Materials and Methods

-The variables laid out in \autoref{table:vars} capture important atmospheric and oceanic dynamics, including the heat and water flux between the two domains.
-The variables $\textit{net\_flux}$ (total heat exchange between atmosphere and ocean, see \ref{appendix:netflux} for a detailed description) and \textit{evspsbl} (evaporation) represent the interactions between the two domains.
-The resolution of the atmospheric model is 144x143 (lon x lat, roughly 2.5x1.25 degrees), and the resolution of the ocean model is 362x332 (lon x lat, roughly 1 degree).
-The oceanic variables are re-gridded onto the regular atmospheric grid using a nearest-neighbour interpolation.
-For oceanic variables, we mask grid points over land with zeros.
-We also use the atmospheric concentration of four greenhouse gases (\textit{CO2}, \textit{CH4}, \textit{CFC11eq}, \textit{N2O}) and solar irradiance. from \textit{input4mips}, a data repository of standardized boundary conditions used in model-intercomparison projects \citep{meinshausenUoMAIMssp370121GHGConcentrations2018,lurtonImplementationCMIP6Forcing2020a}.
+The surface variables include the heat and water flux between the two domains through $\textit{net\_flux}$ (total heat exchange between atmosphere and ocean, see \ref{appendix:netflux} for a detailed description) and \textit{evspsbl} (evaporation).
+The resolution of the atmospheric model is 144x143 (lon x lat, roughly 2.5x1.25 degrees), and the resolution of the ocean model is 362x332 (tripolar, curvilinear orthogonal grid, roughly 1 degree).
+The oceanic variables are re-gridded onto the regular atmospheric grid using a nearest-neighbour interpolation, with grid points over land set to zero.
+We also use globally averaged atmospheric concentration of four greenhouse gases (\textit{CO2}, \textit{CH4}, \textit{CFC11eq}, \textit{N2O}) and the incoming solar irradiance used as boundary conditions in the DCPP experiments.
+These time series are downloaded from \textit{input4mips}, a data repository of standardized boundary conditions used in model-intercomparison projects \citep{meinshausenUoMAIMssp370121GHGConcentrations2018}.

 \begin{singlespace}

 \end{singlespace}